buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. caution::

-    Support for the old slave-side source checkout steps was removed in Buildbot-0.9.0.
+    Support for the old worker-side source checkout steps was removed in Buildbot-0.9.0.

     The old source steps used to be imported like this::